 Student protesters regularly employ this tactic when they fight against school or college authorities.
 But I would heavily discourage you from actually trying something like this at your workplace, unless you want to sabotage your office relationships.
 The example is a thought experiment; not an advice.

 A good way to implement this strategy is by thinking about an upside in the downside.
 Invert the problem.
 Ask yourself, “If I lose, how can I still gain from it?”
 The upside in the loss may not be huge, but this process forces you plan for all contingencies.
 This is good hygiene in strategic planning.

 “When Trump dabbled in running for president in prior election cycles, he also had two ways to win and no way to lose.”

 “If he didn’t get any traction in the polls, he still raised his profile and the value of his brand.
 In his earlier flirtations with running for president, you didn’t see him being so provocative with his policies as he was with his successful run in 2016.”

 “The earlier efforts were low-risk, high-reward plays.
 By “losing” early in prior election cycles, he still put his name in everyone’s mind for the next time.
 He was literally winning by losing.”

-But in the interest of clarity, I want to acknowledge that no way to lose isn’t an absolute.
-Life can always find ways to trip you up.
-But if you are playing the odds, always try to look for situations that give you two ways to win and almost no way to lose.
+In the interest of clarity, I want to acknowledge that no way to lose isn’t always guaranteed.
+Once in a while, you might not have any way to win from your loss.
+Life always finds ways to trip you up.
+But if you are playing the odds, be on the lookout for situations that give you two ways to win and almost no way to lose.